fetchai/genesis-fetchhub/stargate-migration.md

 ## Stop your validator

-First, make sure your node have reached at least the `TODO_MIGRATION_BLOCK_HEIGHT` block height we will use to export the network state and restart from.
+First, make sure your node have reached at least the `955800` block height we will use to export the network state and restart from.
 You can configure your node in advance to stop at this height by setting the `halt-height` parameter in the `app.toml` file and restarting your node.
 Also ensure that **no process managers (such as `systemd`) will attempt to restart it.**

 The exact procedure to stop your node depends on how you configured it so we can't really give a generic way here.